ibm-cloud-docs/virtual-servers/vsi_public_profiles.md

 {: #storage-notes-balanced}

 * SAN primary boot disk (25 or 100GB) with additional disks available, up to 2 TB each (five total disks allowed).
-* Pricing for public virtual servers using SAN storage includes virtual CPU, memory, and minimum primary boot disk.
+* Pricing for public virtual servers that use SAN storage includes virtual CPU, memory, and minimum primary boot disk.
 Extra disk prices depend on the disk size and quantity that you select.

 Balanced profiles (with network-attached storage) are available in all data centers.